 Meeting the technical requirements alone is not a vision for a truly inclusive design project.
 When joining our course, you will understand that meeting legislative standards are the minimum.
 To truly succeed, you will learn to apply a design process that includes iterative user involvement and usability testing with superusers.
 This results in innovative improvement on “top tasks” until the design yields truly inclusive user and service experience solutions.

-You will leave with techniques you can use right away for authoring, designing, producing, and testing ... and perhaps gain a whole new attitude towards how technology can improve lives.
-You will not only be aware of why inclusive design, accessibility and standards affect everyone: you’ll be equipped with a thorough understanding of what you need to do, and how to do it best.
+You will leave with techniques you can use right away for authoring, designing, producing, and testing, and perhaps gain a whole new understanding of how technology can improve not only user experiences, but in fact people's lives as well.
+You will be aware of why inclusive design, accessibility and standards affect everyone.
+You’ll also be equipped with a thorough understanding of what you need to do, and how to do it best.

 We believe that a user-friendly approach needs to be the vision from the start and embedded at every step: to truly get the benefits of universal design this approach needs to be built into the process (rather than an add-on).